 "Teach me, and I will hold my peace.
 Cause me to understand my error.
-House formable of second and second a
+House formable one would a furnish to each

 - How forcible are words of uprightness!
 But your reproof, what does it reprove? - Do you intend to reprove words, since the speeches of one who is desperate are as wind? - Yes, you would even cast lots for the fatherless, and make merchandise of your friend. - Now therefore be pleased to look at me, for surely I will not lie to your face. - Please return. - Let there be no injustice. - Yes, return again.